boyter/boyter.org/content/posts/sloc-cloc-code.md

 For some user driven tools performance can be everything.
 Personally when I ask a program to do something I want it done now dammit.
 Some users may be prepared to wait a while for a result if they perceive value in it such as calculating your tax, you at least want the illusion that a lot is happening to ensure it is correct.
 Programming tools tend to fall into the I want it now category.
 You may only run it once every few days, but if its so slow as to produce finger tapping it quickly becomes frustrating, causes the mind to wander and productivity to go down.

 It also causes the developer to start thinking that they could make it run faster if they wanted and they start opening a repository and implementing a new version while waiting.
-Apparently waiting for C to compile is why Go became a programming language.
+Apparently waiting for C++ to compile is why Go became a programming language.
 Performance is also one of the reasons Google became so popular so quickly.

 The other reason Google became popular was accuracy.
 The flip side to performance is that it usually comes at the expense of accuracy.
 Usually it is about trade offs.
 Are you willing to trade speed for accuracy?
 If you don't require any accuracy I promise to make the fastest program you have ever seen.